Offshore Portfolio Bonds Explained

-There are certain other income, gains, death or estate taxation benefits that can be accrued which depend entirely on your countries of residence and domicile.
+There are certain other income, gains, death or estate tax benefits that can be accrued which depend entirely on your countries of residence and domicile.

-If you don’t bring the money from the bond into the UK, it is not subject to the UK taxation.
+If you don’t bring the money from the bond into the UK, it is not subject to UK taxation.
 However, it will be taxed in a country of your residence, should you decide to bring the money in there.
-Hence, it is important to know exactly what your tax obligations are in the country you reside.
+Hence, it is important to know exactly what your tax obligations are in the country you reside in.

 It is important to choose the provider and the jurisdiction of your offshore bond very carefully, as this will determine your tax position and how you can access your money.